core-interaction/core-interaction.github.io/topic/everything/index.md

 Before this time, the term *computer* usually referred to a person, not a machine—someone who would *compute* (solve) math problems.

 It is worth noting these [were often women](https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html), and they were underpaid compared to men in their field—and many would go on to operate the early mechanical/electronic computers.
+We’re going to have to talk about a lot of men, here—but know that women have been present from the start.

 {% include figure.html src='univac.jpg' caption='Univac, the first commercial computer in the US.' credit='https://time.com/4271506/census-bureau-computer-history/' %}